Toys for Birds

 What types of toys are unsafe for birds?

-Safety is your top concern.
-Most bird toy manufacturers are very vigilant regarding safety.
-Birds can injure themselves even on the safest toy, much like a child having an accident.
-The most common problem is getting one or more toes caught.
-If spaces are too big, your bird's head can get caught.
+Safety should be your top concern.
+Most bird toy manufacturers are vigilant about safety.
+Birds can injure themselves on even the safest toy.
+The most common problem is getting one or more toes caught in a toy.
+If spaces are too big, your bird’s head can get caught.
 If spaces are too small, toes will get caught.
-Check out each toy carefully for your specific bird.
-Once your bird has begun to unravel or shred rope toys or perches, they need to be removed because strings can become entangled around toes or legs and cause serious damage.
+Examine each toy carefully to ensure it is safe for your specific bird.

-Soldered (contains lead) and galvanized (zinc-coated) metals, such as chains, hooks, connectors, and other hardware are toxic to birds.
-Avoid easily dismantled toys, such as balsa wood and small link chain items, as well as toys with metal clips, bell clappers, or lead weights.
+• Avoid toys that are easily dismantled, such as balsa wood and small chain-link items, as well as toys with metal clips, bell clappers, and lead weights.

 What if my bird doesn’t like a new toy?

-Give the new toy a chance; some birds are afraid of the novelty at first.
+Give the new toy a chance.
+Many birds are afraid of novelty items at first.
 It may take weeks or months for a timid bird to approach a new toy.
-Play with it yourself and show the bird how fun it is.
 Introduce the toy slowly.
-For birds afraid of new offerings, place the new toy alongside the cage for several days, then hang the toy on the outside of the cage for several more days.
-If this process still makes your bird shy away from the toy, wait several weeks and then try one more time.
-Experiment with different types of toys to find out what your bird likes.
-That way, you and your bird can both have fun.
+If your bird is afraid of new things, place the new toy beside the cage for several days, then hang it on the outside of the cage for several more days.
+Play with the toy yourself and show the bird how fun it is.

 Related Articles